cocozzang/dotfiles/README.md

-# dotfiles for wsl ubuntu
+# dotfiles for wsl arch

 ## Setup